prevention-icon

 Improving accessibility helps your termite inspector provide a thorough assessment and makes it easier to detect the earliest signs of a termite attack.
 Here are some ways to ensure that you get the most out of your inspection:

-• Enable easy access to entry and exit points such as garage doors, roof void, basements/subfloors, attics
+• Enable easy access to entry and exit points such as garage doors, roof voids, basements/subfloors, attics

 • Move furniture away from walls for easier testing of moisture levels and sounds